adiora/psitlite/README.md

-# psitlite
+# Psitlite

-A lightweight flutter alternative to original psit erp app.
+A lightweight flutter app that offers a faster and cleaner alterantive to original PSIT app.